Why choose our MPP?

 You will work alongside committed and high-performing people focused on how they can best serve their communities.
 When you join the School, you also join a lifelong community of peers, and an alumni network spread across the globe.

 We receive outstanding applications from talented individuals from over 100 countries and select the very best 120, many of whom win scholarships.
-Over 80 per cent of our MPP students receive some kind of financial assistance, be it from external, Oxford University's or the School's own scholarships.
+Around 80 per cent of our MPP students receive some kind of financial assistance, be it from external, Oxford University's or the School's own scholarships.

 Blavatnik School of Government alumni are exceptional achievers and change-makers who share a commitment to improving public service.

 They are sharp analysts who are able to find and use evidence effectively.
 They have outstanding decision-making and communications skills.
 They are adaptable because they view uncertainty as an opportunity, and recognise the benefits of change.
 They work constructively, respecting the diverse range of perspectives of those whom they encounter, and recognising why these perspectives might differ from their own.